flightaware/zookeepertcl/README.md

 * version - the number of changes to the data of this znode.
 * cversion - the number of changes to the children of this znode.
 * aversion - the number of changes to the ACL of this znode.
-* ephemeralOwner - the session id of the owner of this znode if the znode is an ephemeral node.
-If it is not an ephemeral node, it will be zero.
+* ephemeralOwner - the session id of the owner of this znode if the znode is an ephemeral znode.
+If it is not an ephemeral znode, it will be zero.
 * dataLength - the length of the data field of this znode.
 * numChildren - the number of children of this znode.